agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ## `getGroup()`

-Get Group at specific `groupKey`.
+`getGroup()` returns the Group at a specific `groupKey`.
 ```ts
 const MY_GROUP = MY_COLLECTION.getGroup('myGroup');
 ```
+If a Group can't be found it returns `undefined`.

 :::info

-The problem with `getGroup()`, is that it does return `undefined` if the Group doesn't exist.
-This is totally fine, if we don't need to hold a reference to the Group.
+The `getGroup()` method is perfect to access a Group in our program logic.
-But if we do need a reference, for instance to subscribe the Group to a UI-Component with the `useAgile()` hook, we should use [`getGroupWithReference()`](#getgroupwithreference) instead.
+But it's not that good to get a Group which should be subscribed to a UI-Component for instance with the `useAgiele()` hook.
-The reason is, that it returns a `placeholder` Group, which holds reference to the actual Group.
+The reason is, that it returns `undefined` whenever the Group doesn't exist.
+In this case we should use [`getGroupWithReference()`](#getgroupwithreference) instead, because it returns a reference to the not existing Group.
-Such reference is necessary to cause a rerender on subscribed UI-Components, whenever the Group gets created.
+Such reference allows AgileTs to rerender the UI-Component, whenever the missing Group gets created.

 :::